Lady Vic

 Lady Elaine Marsh-Morton, a.k.a.
-"Lady Vic" or "Lady Victim" is a character in the DC Comics universe.
+"Lady Vic" or "Lady Victim" is a supervillain in the DC Comics universe.
 She is an English noblewoman who works secretly as an assassin, bounty hunter, and mercenary.
 She is employed on a semi-regular basis by Roland Desmond and appears most frequently as an antagonist of Nightwing (Dick Grayson).

 Her sobriquet "Lady Vic" is short for "Lady Victim", referring to any of her possible targets.

-Lady Vic appeared in the third season of Titans, portrayed by Kimberly-Sue Murray.
+Lady Vic appears in a self-titled episode of Titans, portrayed by Kimberly-Sue Murray.

 Publication history

 Lady Vic first appeared in Nightwing (vol. 2) #4 and was created by Chuck Dixon and Scott McDaniel.